zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-messages.md

 ### clear `String`

-Set the text of the clear button of the filter menu.
+The text of the button which clears the filter.

 #### Example
     <kendo:grid-filterable-messages clear="clear">